https://invisible-island.net/ncurses/man/

 If ncurses is configured to provide separate curses and tinfo

-libraries, most of these variables reside in the former.
+libraries, most of these symbols reside in the former.
+The bool data

 PORTABILITY